chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 This section describes the algorithm that was used to generate the points M and N in the table in {{Ciphersuites}}.
-This algorithm produces M and N such that they are indistinguishable from two random elements in the prime-order subgroup of G. See {{SPAKE2P-Analysis}}
-for additional details on this requirement.
+This algorithm produces M and N such that they are indistinguishable from two random points in the prime-order subgroup of G, where the discrete log of these points is unknown.
+See {{SPAKE2P-Analysis}} for additional details on this requirement.

 For each curve in the table below, we construct a string using the curve OID from {{!RFC5480}} (as an ASCII